XLSForm/xlsform.github.io/_sections/home-english.md

 ### Representing zero repeats

 By default, the person filling the form will see the questions corresponding to one repeat before getting the option to add more.
 To represent 0 repeats, there are three options:
-- teach the people filling out the form to delete the first repeat added
+- train the people filling out the form to delete the first repeat added
 - if the exact number of repeats is known ahead of time, [use a dynamic repeat count](#dynamic-repeat-counts)
-- if the exact number of repeats is not known ahead of time, [use `relevant`](#only-add-repeats-in-certain-conditions) to only prompt the user for repeats if there are some to add
+- if the exact number of repeats is not known ahead of time, [use relevant](#only-add-repeats-in-certain-conditions) to only prompt the user for repeats if there are some to add

 ## Multiple language support